Retail Store Accidents

 In lieu of actual notice, the court will consider whether the businessperson failed to inspect their property for hazards, thus falling short of their legal requirements.
 This is considered constructive notice.
 The owner must have acted with “reasonable care” in keeping their property free of hazards.
 This includes visual inspections for spills or other risks and the rectification of known dangers.
 If such a time passed between inspections that the owner is deemed to have acted at a standard lower than reasonable care, the court will judge them as having constructive notice.

-Alva & Shuttleworth, LLC will investigate all available means to determine:
+Alva Foster & Moscow, LLC will investigate all available means to determine:

 - How the hazard came to be